skayhan13/Pandemic-Watching/README_Project1.md

 == Troubleshooting ===============
-#print hashtags are used liberally throughout the code to run individual lines of code for additional testing/troubleshooting, and general comment hashtags are used for code notes/additional information.
+#print hashtags are used liberally throughout the Jupyter Notebook code to run individual lines of code for additional testing/troubleshooting, and general comment hashtags are used for code notes/additional information.